Segre embedding: Definition

-is that of homogeneous coordinates on the space.
+(the monomials $X_i Y_j$ are taken in lexicographical order).
 The image of the map is a variety, called a Segre variety.
 It is sometimes written as $\Sigma_{n,m}$.

 Discussion

 In the language of linear algebra, for given vector spaces U and V over the same field K, there is a natural way to linearly map their Cartesian product to their tensor product.